42 Hours for the 42 Million

 For 42 straight hours during April 2nd – 4th, advocates, legislators, state leaders, survivors, and community members will walk on a treadmill in the Florida Capitol in honor of the 42 million survivors of childhood sexual abuse living in the United States today.
 The “42 Hours” display will raise awareness of sexual assault, give voice to this issue and to survivors, and help educate the public so that we may better prevent and address sexual assault.

 WALKER SIGN UP WILL OPEN IN FEBRUARY

-In 2017 and 2018, we will be inviting lawmakers and Floridians statewide to walk in the shoes of those affected by sexual violence through the ‘Walk in My Shoes’ display at the Florida Capitol.
+In 2017 and 2018, we invited lawmakers and Floridians statewide to walk in the shoes of those affected by sexual violence through the ‘Walk in My Shoes’ display at the Florida Capitol.

 One out of every 6 women has been the victim of an attempted or completed rape in her lifetime, and about 3 percent of men have experienced an attempted or completed rape in their lifetimes. or attempted or completed rape in their lifetimes.
 On average, there are 321,500 victims (age 12 or older) of rape and sexual assault each year in the United States.